Type 1 diabetes may also be known by a variety of other names, including the following:

 Type 1 diabetes can cause many different problems.
 However, the three key complications of diabetes include the following:

-Specific treatment for type 1 diabetes will be determined by your doctor based on:
+Treatment of type 1 diabetes requires insulin.
+Your specific type of insulin plan will be determined by your doctor based on:

 Your age, overall health, and medical history